stuartellis/sje-toolbox/README.md

 This provides a Linux shell with a set of tools for DevOps, using Docker.

-It includes Git, Vim, Node.js and the AWS CLI.
+It includes:

+- AWS CLI
+- Curl
+- Git
+- Node.js
+- SSH
+- Vim

 ## Usage